Formal sources of presidential power in the US Constitution

 Click above for Atlantic article on Trump's use of executive power.

 Article II section 1 of the constitution describes the scope of the president's executive powers in one sentence.
-It implies a broad range of roles and responsibilities, as well control over the vast machinery of the US governments- departments and agencies.
+It implies a broad range of roles and responsibilities and control over the vast machinery of the US government- departments and agencies.

 Case Study Gun Control

-Does this give the president absolute constitutional control of the executive branch ?
-As the ultimate decision-maker, the president is able to use the executive branch to pursue his/her political goals and use a complex network of departments and agencies to take control of policy-making and put that policy into practice.
+Does this give the president absolute constitutional control of the executive branch?
+As the ultimate decision-maker, the president can use the executive branch to pursue his/her political goals and use a complex network of departments and agencies to take control of policy-making and put that policy into practice.
 But what were the limits on executive authority?

 What does this episode suggest?